dcposch/simple_spheres/README.md

 - Java's graphics libraries were written by pedantic neckbeards with a weird fetish for classes and inheritance.
 Even getting a super-basic app that just draws a pulsating square (no raytracing at all) at 60fps required a lot of java.awt hackery.
 Basically all the efaults are wrong.
 - By default, Java's BufferedImage is insanely slow.
 I had to resort to some almost-but-not-quite portable hacks.
 This is partly because of "ColorModel", Java likes to do full color-space transformations on every pixel that you set.
 How many pro photo editing apps are written in Java, benefitting from the built in color-space transformation?
 None.
 How many Java graphics apps are slow and crappy because of it?
 Lots.
 - Java doesn't support floats very well.
+The standard library really wants you to use doubles.
 Not only are functions like sqrt and sin not overloaded, but there's no sinf / sqrtf either.

 **7 FPS** on my machine.